 The encoding used for this string (and all other uninterpreted string properties) is implied by the type of the property.
-The type atoms to be used for this purpose are described in section 2.7.1.
+The type atoms to be used for this purpose are described in the section called "TEXT Properties".

 Window managers are expected to make an effort to display this information.
 Simply ignoring WM_NAME is not acceptable behavior.
 Clients can assume that at least the first part of this string is visible to the user and that if the information is not visible to the user, it is because the user has taken an explicit action to make it invisible.